 - 1 cup semisweet chocolate chips

-In a large bowl, whisk or beat softened butter until light and fluffy.
+- In a large bowl, whisk or beat softened butter until light and fluffy.
 Add brown sugar and Baker’s sugar and whisk or beat until mixed.
-Add eggs one at a time.
+Mix in one egg at a time.
 Add vanilla and whisk/beat to combine.

 Green in the Kitchen